-Prerequisite: FILM 116 or consent of program director.

 Offered: Alternate years.

 FILM 262 - Cross-Cultural Projections: Exploring Cinematic Representation (4)

 Focus is on cross-cultural representation in film.
 Students analyze how American cinema has represented other cultures and how other cultures have represented themselves and/or the United States.
 Topic varies.